IDCI-Consulting/NotificationBundle/Resources/doc/notification_service.md

 #### What is the role of a notifierAlias ?

-A notifierAlias is an attribut of the object Notification.
+A notifierAlias is a string attribut of the entity Notification.
 This field identify which configuration has to be used to send a notification.
 Primery the notifierAlias is used to find a configuration in the database.
 Secondly, if there is no configuration in there then it is used to check in `app/config/config.yml` file.

 Example : a configuration identified by an alias in a database